Mnpezz/nano.to-woo-payment-plugin/README.md

 1. Go to WooCommerce > Settings > Payments.
 2. Click on "NanoPay" to configure the payment method.
 3. Enable the payment method by checking the "Enable NanoPay Payment" box.
-4. Enter your NanoPay API key in the "API Key" field.
+4. Enter your Nano address or Nano.to username in the "Nano Address or Username" field.
-5. Enter your Nano address in the "Nano Address" field.
+5. (Optional) Enter an email address in the "Notification Email" field to receive payment notifications.
 6. Customize the title and description if desired.
 7. Click "Save changes" to apply your settings.

 ## Usage

 Once configured, NanoPay will appear as a payment option during the WooCommerce checkout process.
 Customers can select NanoPay to pay for their orders using Nano cryptocurrency.
+They will be redirected to a NanoPay interface to complete their payment.

 ## Support